2018/2019 Academic Year

 Please follow the link below to find out if you are qualified to join Phases 4/5 of the Pre-sessional Programme:

-For Warwick Manufacturing Group (WMG) Courses, please use this guide: WMG English Requirement
+For Warwick Manufacturing Group (WMG) Courses, please use this guide: WMG English Requirements

-Phase 5 tuition only - £2040 (on campus accommodation fees will need to be added - see below)
+Phase 5 tuition only - £2100 (on campus accommodation fees - see below)

-For Phases 4 and 5, accommodation is usually arranged for you on campus, alongside your fellow students and in single study, en-suite rooms with shared kitchen facilities (the cost per week will be announced soon).
+For Phases 4 and 5, accommodation is usually arranged for you on campus, alongside your fellow students and in single study, en-suite rooms with shared kitchen facilities (the cost per week is £155.00).
 Students can also arrange their own accommodation if they wish.